Hugo Boss cuts outlook on poor sales in China, USA

-BERLIN (Reuters) - German fashion house Hugo Boss (BOSSn.DE) cuts its 2015 sales and profit outlook on Thursday as a slowdown in China and the United States took its toll on its third-quarter results.
+BERLIN, Oct 15 (Reuters) - German fashion house Hugo Boss cuts its 2015 sales and profit outlook on Thursday as a slowdown in China and the United States took its toll on its third-quarter results.

 The group had previously expected a mid single-digit percentage rise in currency-adjusted sales this year and EBITDA to rise 5-7 percent.